 If a failure occurs with the database server, media, or ON-Bar during a restore, you can restart the restore from the place that it failed.
 You do not have to restart the restore from the beginning.
-The RESTARTABLE_RESTORE parameter controls whether ON-Bar is able to keep track of the storage spaces and logical logs that were restored successfully.
+The RESTARTABLE_RESTORE configuration parameter controls whether ON-Bar is able to track the storage spaces and logical logs that were restored successfully.